-5.1 The content and material on the Sites and ‘The Key’ trade mark are protected by Intellectual Property owned by or licensed to The Key.
+5.1.
+The Content and ‘The Key’ trade mark are protected by Intellectual Property owned by or licensed to The Key.

-5.3 Permitted Users may view, download and reproduce free of charge the Sites’ Content in any format or media without specific permission from us subject to the following conditions:
+5.3.
+Permitted Users may view, download and reproduce free of charge the Content in any format or media without specific permission from us subject to the following conditions:

-5.3.1 The Sites’ Content may only be used for your non-commercial purposes
+5.3.1 Content may only be used for your non-commercial purposes;

-5.3.4 You may not remove any copyright or other proprietary notices contained in the Sites’ Content or use any illustrations, photographs, video or audio sequences or any graphics separately from the accompanying text;
+5.3.4 You may not remove any copyright or other proprietary notices contained in Content or use any illustrations, photographs, video or audio sequences or any graphics separately from the accompanying text;

 5.3.5 You must not link to the Sites in a way that suggests any association, approval or endorsement on our part where none exists or establish a link to the Sites from any website that is not owned by you; and

-5.3.6 You must not use any of the Sites’ Content in a derogatory manner, a misleading context or in any way which is illegal.
+5.3.6 You must not use any Content in a derogatory manner, a misleading context or in any way which is illegal.

 5.4.
 As a Guest, you are permitted to browse and use the Content to a degree reasonable in making a decision on whether to subscribe to the Services.
 As a Guest, you must not download the Content automatically, or download or save locally more than 5% of the Content.

 5.5.
 Where any of the Content is clearly Third Party Content (including, for example, where it links to material published by a third-party government agency, national association, expert or local authority), then the above permissions set out in clause 5.3 above do not apply to such third-party content and you must contact the relevant third party directly to get their permission to copy it, edit it, share it with any third party or otherwise exploit it save that the restriction in this clause 5.5 shall not apply to The Key’s template policies which are available for viewing or download by Permitted Users on the Sites and which have been created in partnership with third parties as indicated by attributions in such materials.